jtonete/StateMachine/README.md

 *The compiles should support function pointers.

 The big idea is to work on developing state-by-state in different unique functions and linking the states with a scheduler.
 I used this framework to work around the missing implementation of FreeRtos in some old microcontrollers of the dsPIC family.
-As I like the implementation I decide to port to Arduino and share it with all.
+As I liked the implementation I decided to port to Arduino and share it with all.

       void state1()
       {